What Did the First Church Do?

 - They pray.

 In addition, they meet every day at the temple (outreach) and in homes (fellowship).
 They share all their possessions.
 They praise God – and every day more people join them.
+This is what the early church did.

 There’s no mention of weekly meetings, sermons, music, worship, or offerings.
 If we’re serious about church in its purest form, this gives us much to consider.